Yes, rates are decreasing for all customers. The details include:

-- Gas, transportation and delivery price adjustments from prior periods.
+- Price adjustments from prior periods.

 Gas costs - Gas commodity costs include information on the "Gas used" and "Gas price adjustment" lines on your bill.
 The net natural gas rate reflects what we expect to pay for gas supplies and transportation services during the next year as well as any adjustments to make up the difference between our forecast cost for gas and actual costs from prior periods.
-Also, in southern Ontario, the cost of transportation to Ontario is now included in the "Gas used" charge and therefore there is no longer a separate "Transportation to Union Gas" line item on customer bills.
+Also, in southern Ontario, the cost of transportation to Ontario is included in the "Gas used" charge and therefore there is no longer a separate "Transportation to Union Gas" line item on customer bills.

 Transportation costs - Transportation costs include all information on the "Transportation to Union Gas" and "Transportation price adjustment" lines on your bill and reflect the cost of transporting natural gas to Ontario from its North American sources.

 Transportation costs vary depending on where you live due to changing fuel prices, pipeline tolls and available capacity on pipelines serving different parts of Ontario.